Last Updated on

 High or Afternoon Tea (Bali)

-Jacklyn from Get Lost With Jackie
+Contributed by Jacklyn from Get Lost With Jackie

 One of the best things to do in Bali is indulge in the British tradition of high or afternoon tea.
 While it may be a bit confusing (British Tea – in Bali?) the fact that Indonesia is the sixth largest world exporter of tea – might connect some dots!